Find out about the counselling services we provide at University Health and Counselling.

 Counselling enables you to explore issues that are causing you concern and affecting your university studies.
 Together with the counsellor or psychologist, you can clarify goals and develop new skills, insights and strategies to deal with the difficulties that you are currently facing.
 Counselling draws on your existing strengths and knowledge of what works for you, as well as offering a fresh perspective, as appropriate.

-Counselling is completely confidential.
-Ethically, the only situation when counsellors may break confidentiality is when your safety or someone else’s safety is seriously at risk.
-If this was the case, it would be fully discussed with you first.
+Counselling is confidential.
+The only situation when counsellors may break confidentiality is when your safety or someone else’s safety is seriously at risk.
+If this was the case, it would be discussed with you first.

 All counsellors are required to attend professional supervision.
 During supervision the content of counselling sessions may be discussed, but this is done without revealing your identity.